Useful information regarding Developmental Delays

 Call us on 1300 829 590

-Children with autism often have a liking for sameness (words or movements) and will rigidly follow routines.
-They may play in an unusual way (lining cars up in a perfect line rather than playing imaginatively with them).
-Older children may talk obsessively about one topic.
+Children with autism often have a liking for sameness (words or movements) and find comfort in following routines.
+Common signs of autism in children include unusual ways of playing (for example lining cars up in a perfect line rather than playing imaginatively with them) or an obsessively strong interest in a particular topic.

 Persistent deficits in social communication and social interaction across multiple contexts, as manifested by the following, currently or by history:

-Restricted, repetitive patterns of behavior, interests, or activities, as manifested by at least two of the following, currently or by history:
+Restricted, repetitive patterns of behaviour, interests, or activities, as manifested by at least two of the following, currently or by history:

-There are many resources available for parents and caregivers to find out more about autism and its diagnosis.
-The following is a list of some reputable sources of information.
+There are a variety of resources available for parents and caregivers to find out more about ‘what is autism?, the signs of autism in children, and the path to diagnosis.
+Here is a list of some reputable resources of information:

-Children on the autism spectrum can learn and be independent.
-While there are many options, Early Intensive Behavioural Intervention programs using the principles of Applied Behavioural Analysis (ABA) have been shown to address the characteristics of autism.
-In fact, ABA is the only intervention method with established research to show positive outcomes for children with autism spectrum disorders.
+Children with autism can still live a wonderful life, learn and be independent.
+While there are many options, Early Intensive Behavioural Intervention programs using the principles of ABA have been shown to address the characteristics of autism.
+The ABA is the only intervention method with established research to show positive outcomes for children with autism.